If you like VictoriaMetrics and want to contribute, then it would be great:

 • Filing issues, feature requests and questions at VictoriaMetrics GitHub.

 • Improving VictoriaMetrics docs.
-The docs’ sources are located here.
+See how to update docs here.

 • Spreading the word about VictoriaMetrics via various channels: